dtinth/automatron/README.md

 ![expense tracking](./images/expense_tracking.png)

 Simple expense tracking by typing in the amount + category.
 Example: 50f means ฿50 for food.
-Data is sent to [Airtable](https://airtable.com/).
+Data is saved in [Airtable](https://airtable.com/).

+On mobile, tapping the bubble’s body (containing the amount) will take me to the created Airtable record.
+This allows me to easily edit or add remarks to the record.
+Tapping the bubble’s footer (containing the stats) will take me to Airtable view, which lets me see all the recorded data.

 ### transaction aggregation